 That said, my critique of the Obama administration’s handling of this issue should not be mistaken for a defense of Congress’s role in the shutdown debacle.
 There is plenty of blame to go around.

 Yet, I sympathize with the fiscally responsible members of Congress who seek to reform spending and reduce debt, addressing a $17 trillion debt burden that is a threat to national security and our nation’s fiscal health.
 Shutdown theater sidetracked the well-intentioned deficit hawks' best moment in years to tackle some of these problems.

 The government shutdown and debt ceiling standoff should end as soon as possible, but any “deal” must still address the unsustainable reality of the government’s long-term spending trends.

 Making a stand to get America’s fiscal house in order is the right stance for all Americans, especially veterans.

 Veterans, the military, and military families are currently taking the fall for Washington’s irresponsibility, a burden that will eventually fall on everyone if nothing changes on America’s balance sheet.

 In the meantime, the lesson should be clear: don’t treat veterans and military families as chits to be tossed around in negotiations -- particularly when you have flamboyantly declared that you have no intention of negotiating with your rivals.
 Our troops deserve more from their commander-in-chief.

-Pete Hegseth is the CEO of Concerned Veterans for America and the former executive director of Vets for Freedom.
+Pete Hegseth is a Fox News contributor.
+He is the CEO of Concerned Veterans for America and the former executive director of Vets for Freedom.
 He is an infantry officer in the Army National Guard and has served tours in Afghanistan and Iraq and at Guantanamo Bay.
 Learn more at: www.concernedveteransforamerica.org.